top of page

 Cold-Weather Tips for Florida Cat Caretakers

-Florida rarely gets cold, but recent nights in the mid-30s with wind chill can be dangerous for cats who spend time outdoors.
+Florida rarely experiences cold weather, but recent nights in the mid-30s with wind chill can pose serious risks for cats that spend time outdoors.
 If you have an indoor/outdoor cat or care for neighborhood cats, here’s what you need to know.

 What Temperature Is Too Cold for Cats?

-• 35°F with wind chill: Too cold for most outdoor cats
+• 35°F with wind chill: This temperature is too cold for most outdoor cats.

-Florida cats are not acclimated to cold weather and they lack thick winter coats.
+Florida cats are not acclimated to cold weather and lack thick winter coats.

 • Kittens and senior cats